 - Nashville Minority Job Fair

 - NLGBT Lavender Job Fair

-Job listings are updated continuously (1000+ listings annually).
-We post positions relevant to our full time and part time students, as well as alumni.
+Job listings are updated continuously (1,000+ listings annually).
+We post positions relevant to our full-time and part-time students, as well as alumni.
 Positions are generally local but will also include locations where we have alumni and/or students seeking assistance, as needed.

 Mock Interview Program

 During the Fall, our office conducts a mock interview program with local practicing attorneys.
-These interviews will be videotaped, so that students can view themselves and be critiqued by the interviewer or Career Development Directors.
+These interviews will be videotaped, so that students can view themselves and be critiqued by the interviewer or Career Development Office.
 It is an excellent opportunity for students to hone in on their interview skills.

 On Campus Interviews and Resume Collections

 During Spring and Fall, employers are invited to participate in our on campus interview program where students may apply and interview for summer clerk positions in the private and public sector.
-If employers are unable to come on campus, they are invited to participate in our resume collect program where resumes are collected by our office and sent to the employer.
+If employers are unable to come on campus, they are invited to participate in our Resume Collect program where resumes are collected by our office and sent to the employer.

 ABA accredited law schools frequently offer reciprocal use of their Career Development Office.
 Our office does offer reciprocity.
 In turn, we also seek reciprocity on behalf of our graduates who will be moving outside of Georgia.

 CLAS PROGRAM: Resume and Cover Letter Review